csula/cs3220-summer-2017/notes/homeworks/homework1.md

 * User should be able to remove food item from inventory page
 * User should be able to see updated food menu after adding/removing food from inventory

-> Note that all the functionality (behavior) should be done in JavaScript
+> Note that all the functionalities (behavior) should be done in JavaScript

 ## Instructions